-But for those who are facing the tough reality of unemployment, Labor Day can be a reminder of what’s lacking in their lives.
-If this is you, there’s hope, even if you don’t currently see light at the end of the tunnel.
+If you’re facing the tough reality of unemployment, know that there’s hope—even if you don’t currently see light at the end of the tunnel.

-Let these answers encourage you or someone you know who is in between jobs or unhappy with current employment.
+Let these answers encourage you or someone you know who is out of work, between jobs or unhappy with current employment.

 I’ve been without a job for two years, and finally I’ve just given up.
 Why doesn’t God do something?